ah5ive/park-react-app/README.md

 <li>CSS are refactor for responsive change in media query</li>
 </ol>

 **note The API from data.gov.sg are allow to call only at an interval of 1min.
+Search limited to HDB carparks and Cars.